7 Graphic Design Principles That Instantly Improve Your Brand Visuals

 5. White Space: The Secret to Modern Design

+White space (also called negative space) is the empty area between elements in a design.
 Many beginners try to fill every available space with content, but professional designers know that less is often more.

 White space improves: